Who Are We?

 The Ontario Public Interest Research Group (OPIRG) Kingston is Queen’s University and Katarokwi/Kingston’s centre for education, action and research for social and environmental justice.
 Since 1992, we’ve been working to create a more just world.

-OPIRG Kingston has initiated and supported numerous social justice initiatives over the years, like Kingston’s Queer Film Festival Reelout; The People’s History Project, a history of local activist work; and Roots and Wings, a local group for racialised youth – just to name a few.
+OPIRG Kingston has initiated and supported numerous social justice initiatives over the years, like Kingston’s Queer Film Festival Reelout; The People’s History Project, a collection of local stories about oppression and resistance; and Roots and Wings, a local group for racialized youth – just to name a few

 Get Involved!